 euramet

 EURAMET e.V. is a non-profit association under German law.
-It currently comprises 37 member countries of the European Union, EFTA countries and states wishing to join the European Union.
+In 2024, it comprises 39 member countries of the European Union, EFTA countries and states wishing to join the European Union.

 EURAMET was set up to develop cooperation of all kinds between the national metrology institutes of Western Europe (NMIs) and to ensure efficient use of available metrology resources.
 Since its creation, EURAMET has focused on cooperation in research and development.